Web Update Wizard - FAQ

 Top

-Q: Do you have any documentation on what the user should do in order to make the Web Update Wizard a permitted application for my firewall?
+Q: Do you have any documentation on what the user should do in order to make the Software Update Wizard a permitted application for my firewall?

 Top